-The Institute for Jewish Spirituality’s foray into “wise aging” is designed to:
+The Institute for Jewish Spirituality’s Wise Aging program is designed to:

-- Give Jewish adults 55 and older a meaningful place in the Jewish community;
+- Give Jewish adults 55 and older spiritual resources and a meaningful place in the Jewish community

-- Open up conversations about what it means to get older; and
+- Open up conversations about what it means not just to get older but to age wisely

-- Create new understandings about life so we can live with spirit, resilience and joy.
+- Create space in our hearts and new understandings about life so we can live with spirit, resilience, and joy

 Wise Aging: Living with Joy, Resilience, and Spirit: